 Peptides are the building blocks of proteins and are made up of single amino acids grouped together.
 There are 20 amino acids in nature, and different combinations of these make different peptides.
 When peptides join together, they form proteins, and proteins in the skin; think collagen and elastin, allow the skin to maintain its smooth, plump and youthful appearance.
 The body's ability to produce peptides decreases with age, and so the production of collagen and elastin slows.
-The result is an ageing effect as your skin becomes thinner and loses fat, causing it to sag and develop fine lines.
+The result is an aging effect as your skin becomes thinner and loses fat, causing it to sag and develop fine lines.

 Proteins in the skin are structural, think the collagen and elastin mentioned earlier, and are responsible for both texture and tone.
 Research has shown that after the age of 20, a person produces about 1 percent less collagen in the skin each year, adding peptides via your skincare routine will reinforce those proteins and stimulate new cell growth, thus providing a rejuvenating effect - think smoothed out lines and wrinkles, a natural lift and improved barrier function.
 They are powerful anti-ageing ingredients and included in most, if not all, anti-ageing skincare.
 Different peptides have different roles and can be combined for different effects on the skin, for example, carrier peptides deliver trace minerals to the skin to boost collagen, while enzyme inhibitor peptides work to slow down the skin's natural breakdown of collagen.
 Indeed, some peptides have a 'Botox' effect, blocking the release of chemicals that cause muscle contraction, therefore, helping to smooth out fine lines and wrinkles.
 It makes sense, therefore, that many anti-ageing products combine multiple peptides to address numerous concerns at the same time.